noanoach/VulnDetective/Report.md

 1. **Read C/C++ Code from File**
     - The user runs the CLI with the path to a C or C++ source file.
     - Python reads the entire code into a string.
+    - if the file is too big it divide it into chunks and then combines the results.

 2. **Prepare Prompt for the LLM**
     - A strict prompt template is built, instructing the LLM to: